 Response to COVID-19

-As Cambridge continues to adapt to the challenges of Covid-19, and as we begin the process of welcoming back staff and students to onsite work and study, it has never been more important to look after ourselves and others.
+As Cambridge continues to adapt to the challenges of COVID-19, it has never been more important to look after ourselves and others.

 The University and Colleges will do all they can to minimise risk to staff, students and visitors, and to make sure they are appropriately supported.
 But safety and wellbeing in these extraordinary times is ultimately the responsibility of us all.
 We must recognise that our behaviour has consequences – for the people immediately affected by it, for our collegiate community, and the local region, including vital public services such as the NHS and police.